qig123/pdf_trans/mybook/Part IV_ A Closer Look at Implementation/Part IV_ A Closer Look at Implementation.md

 For modern processors, ATOM has been supplanted by Pin, a binary rewriter de- veloped by researchers at Intel in the early 2000s, and distributed as open source.
 Designed to be largely machine independent, Pin is available not only for the x86, x86-64, and Itanium, but also for ARM.
 Pin was directly inspired by ATOM, and has a similar programming interface.
 In particular, it retains the notions of instrumentation and analysis routines.
 It also borrows ideas from Dynamo and other dynamic translation tools.
 Most sig- niﬁcantly, it uses an extended version of Dynamo’s trace mechanism to instru- ment previously unmodiﬁed programs at run time; the on-disk representation of the program never changes.
 Pin can even be* attached* to an already-running application, much like the symbolic debuggers we will study in Section 16.3.2.
 Like Dynamo, Pin begins by writing an initial trace of basic blocks into a run- time trace cache.
 It ends the trace when it reaches an unconditional branch, a predeﬁned maximum number of conditional branches, or a predeﬁned maxi- mum number of instructions.
 As it writes, it inserts calls to analysis routines (or in-line versions of short routines) at appropriate places in the code.
 It also main- tains a mapping between original program addresses and addresses in the trace, so it can modify address-speciﬁc instructions accordingly.
 Once it has ﬁnished creating a trace, Pin simply jumps to its ﬁrst instruction.
 Conditional branches that exit the trace are set to link to other traces, or to jump back into Pin.
 Indirect branches are handled with particular care.
 Based on run-time pro- ﬁling, Pin maintains a set of predictions for the targets of such branches, sorted most likely ﬁrst.
 Each prediction consists of an address in the original program (which serves as a key) and an address to jump to in the trace cache.
 If none of the predictions match, Pin falls back to table lookup in its mapping between original and trace cache addresses.
 If match is still not found, Pin falls back on an instruction set interpreter, allowing it to handle even dynamically generated code.
 To reduce the need to save registers when calling analysis routines, and to facil- itate in-line expansion of those routines, Pin performs its own register allocation for the instructions of each trace, using similar allocations whenever possible for traces that link to one another.
 In multithreaded programs, one register is stat- ically reserved to point to a thread-speciﬁc buffer, where registers can be spilled when necessary.
 Condition codes are not saved across calls to analysis routines unless their values are needed afterward.
 For routines that can be called any- where within a basic block, Pin hunts for a location where the cost of saving and restoring is minimized.

-## 16.2.4** Mobile Code and Sandboxing**
+16.2.4** Mobile Code and Sandboxing**

 Portability is one of the principal motivations for late binding of machine code.
 Code that has been compiled for one machine architecture or operating system cannot generally be run on another.
 Code in a byte code (Java bytecode, CIL) or scripting language (JavaScript, Visual Basic), however, is compact and machine independent: it can easily be moved over the Internet and run on almost any platform.
 Such* mobile code* is increasingly common.
 Every major browser sup- ports JavaScript; most enable the execution of Java applets as well.
 Visual Basic macros are commonly embedded not only in pages meant for viewing with In- ternet Explorer, but also in Excel, Word, and Outlook documents distributed via email.
 Cell phone apps may use mobile code to distribute games, productivity tools, and interactive media that run within an existing process.
 In some sense, mobile code is nothing new: almost all our software comes from other sources; we download it over the Internet or perhaps install it from a DVD.
 Historically, this usage model has relied on trust (we assume that software from a well-known company will be safe) and on the very explicit and occasional nature of installation.
 What has changed in recent years is the desire to download code frequently, from potentially untrusted sources, and often without the conscious awareness of the user.
 Mobile code carries a variety of risks.
 It may access and reveal conﬁdential information (spyware).
 It may interfere with normal use of the computer in an- noying ways (adware).
 It may damage existing programs or data, or save copies of itself that run without the user’s intent (malware of various kinds).
 In particular

 **DESIGN & IMPLEMENTATION**

-### 16.5 Creating a sandbox via binary rewriting

-Binary rewriting provides an attractive means to implement a sandbox.
+16.5 Creating a sandbox via binary rewriting Binary rewriting provides an attractive means to implement a sandbox.
 While there is in general no way to ensure that code does what it is supposed to do (one is seldom sure of that even with one’s own code), a binary rewriter can

 Verify the address of every load and store, to make sure untrusted code ac- cesses only its own data, and to avoid alignment faults Similarly verify every branch and call, to prevent control from leaving the sandbox by any means other than returning Verify all opcodes, to prevent illegal instruction faults Double-check the parameters to any arithmetic instruction that may gener- ate a fault Audit (or forbid) all system calls Instrument backward jumps to limit the amount of time that untrusted code can run (and in particular to preclude any inﬁnite loops)

 egregious cases, it may use the host machine as a “zombie” from which to launch attacks on other users.
 To protect against unwanted behavior, both accidental and malicious, mobile code must be executed in some sort of* sandbox*, as described in Sidebar 14.6.
 Sandbox creation is difﬁcult because of the variety of resources that must be pro- tected.
 At a minimum, one needs to monitor or limit access to processor cycles, memory outside the code’s own instructions and data, the ﬁle system, network interfaces, other devices (passwords, for example, may be stolen by snooping the keyboard), the window system (e.g., to disable pop-up ads), and any other poten- tially dangerous services provided by the operating system.
 Sandboxing mechanisms lie at the boundary between language implementa- tion and operating systems.
 Traditionally, OS-provided virtual memory tech- niques might be used to limit access to memory, but this is generally too expensive for many forms of mobile code.
 The two most common techniques today—both of which rely on technology discussed in this chapter—are binary rewriting and execution in an untrusting interpreter.
 Both cases are complicated by an inherent tension between safety and utility: the less we allow untrusted code to do, the less useful it can be.
 No single policy is likely to work in all cases.
 Applets may be entirely safe if all they can do is manipulate the image in a window, but macros embedded in a spreadsheet may not be able to do their job without changing the user’s data.
 A major challenge for future work is to ﬁnd a way to help users— who cannot be expected to understand the technical details—to make informed decisions about what and what not to allow in mobile code.

-## 3CHECK YOUR UNDERSTANDING

-### 19. What is* binary translation*?
+3**CHECK YOUR UNDERSTANDING** 19.
+What is* binary translation*?
 When and why is it needed?

 * Explain the tradeoffs between static and dynamic binary translation.
   21. What is* emulation*?
 How is it related to interpretation and simulation?
   22. What is* dynamic optimization*?
 How can it improve on static optimization?
-### 23. What is binary rewriting?
-How does it differ from binary translation and dy-
+* What is* binary rewriting*?
+How does it differ from binary translation and dy- namic optimization?

-namic optimization?
   24. Describe the notion of a* partial execution trace*.
 Why is it important to dy- namic optimization and rewriting?
   25. What is* mobile code*?
   26. What is* sandboxing*?
 When and why is it needed?
 How can it be implemented?

-## 16.3

-#### **Inspection/Introspection**
+16.3 **Inspection/Introspection**

 Symbol table metadata makes it easy for utility programs—just-in-time and dy- namic compilers, optimizers, debuggers, proﬁlers, and binary rewriters—to* in-* *spect* a program and reason about its structure and types.
 We consider debuggers and proﬁlers in particular in Sections 16.3.2 and 16.3.3.
 There is no reason, how- ever, why the use of metadata should be limited to outside tools, and indeed it is not: Lisp has long allowed a program to reason about its own internal structure and types (this sort of reasoning is sometimes called* introspection*).
 Java and C# provide similar functionality through a* reﬂection* API that allows a program to peruse its own metadata.
 Reﬂection appears in several other languages as well, including Prolog (Sidebar 12.2) and all the major scripting languages.
 In a dy- namically typed language such as Lisp, reﬂection is essential: it allows a library or application function to type check its own arguments.
 In a statically typed language, reﬂection supports a variety of programming idioms that were not tra- ditionally feasible.

-### 16.3.1** Reﬂection**
+16.3.1** Reﬂection**

 Trivially, reﬂection can be useful when printing diagnostics.
 Suppose we are try- **EXAMPLE** 16.18